-Fees paid to the Responsible Entity and its associates out of Fund property during the year are disclosed in note 13 to the financial report.
+Fees paid to the Responsible Entity and its associates out of Fund's property during the year are disclosed in note 13 to the financial report.

-No fees were paid out of Fund property to the directors of the Responsible Entity during the year.
+No fees were paid out of the Fund's property to the directors of the Responsible Entity during the year.